 Which boat offers me the most value for my money?

-Here’s a simple study of the advantages and disadvantages of each type in terms of various criteria.
+To accompany you in this choice, a small overview of the advantages and disadvantages of each type of boat, according to various criteria.

 Speed under sail